rvsitebuilder/developer-docs/en/page-type.md

 </br>

-- Step 3 After you call the method `CorePrefix::setPrefix` , You can crated the new prefix is done.
+- Step 3 After you call the method `CorePrefix::setPrefix` , You can create the new prefix is done.

     |  id   | slug_id |  prefix_name   |
     | :---: | :-----: | :------------: |